-11. When a mixed supplier incurs residual input tax, he cannot claim the full amount of the residual input tax that he has incurred, unless his amount of exempt supply is within the limit which is specified under the de minimus rule.
+11. When a mixed supplier incurs residual input tax, he cannot claim the full amount of the residual input tax that he has incurred, unless his amount of exempt supply is within the limit which is specified under the de minimis rule (regulation 37 of GST Regulations 2014).
 He must apportion the residual input tax incurred in the course or furtherance of his business based on the standard method or alternative methods of apportionment.

-11.1 Standard method of apportionment
+Standard method of apportionment

-11.1.1 This is the default method applicable to all mixeded suppliers unless the Director General of Customs specifically directs or allows otherwise.
+12. This is the default method applicable to all mixed suppliers unless the Director General of Customs specifically directs or allows otherwise.
 Under this method, the percentage of recoverable residual input tax for a taxable period is basically obtained by dividing the value of taxable supply (including supplies outside Malaysia which would be taxable supplies if made in Malaysia) with the total value of all supplies (including supplies outside Malaysia which would be taxable supplies if made in Malaysia) made in the taxable period which is expressed in the following formula: